organisciak/dissertation/document/1_intro.md

 Each research chapter turns the lens on a piece of this question.
 The broad research questions informing the chapters are as follows:

-- __Broad Research Question 1__: What are the _post-collection_ indicators of quality in worker-contributed objective task data, and can these be leveraged for improved data modelling? ^[Reported in Chapter 4, with an additional approach comprising part of Chapter 5.2.]
+- __Broad Research Question 1__: What are the _post-collection_ indicators of quality in worker-contributed objective task data, and can these be leveraged for improved data modelling? ^[Reported in _Interpreting Tasks for Objective Needs_, with an additional approach reported in the second part of _Designing Tasks for Objective Needs_.]

-- __RQ 2__: What are the biases inherent to the task design for objective or normative tasks (i.e. the data collection instrument), and can design manipulations correct for them at _collection time_? ^[Reported in both parts of Chapter 5.]
+- __RQ 2__: What are the biases inherent to the task design for objective or normative tasks (i.e. the data collection instrument), and can design manipulations correct for them at _collection time_? ^[Reported in _Designing Tasks for Objective Needs_.]

-- __RQ 3__: What are the quality losses when treating non-normative tasks in objective ways, and can collection-time framing or post-collection modeling approaches reduce these? ^[Reported in Chapter 6.]
+- __RQ 3__: What are the quality losses when treating non-normative tasks in objective ways, and can collection-time framing or post-collection modeling approaches reduce these? ^[Reported in _Designing Tasks for Subjective Needs_.]

 Though in each chapter there are concrete solutions proposed and evaluated, the first step of each research question is to understand the scope of the problem.
 Regardless of implementation, this dissertation's _pertinent and valuable contribution_ is in understanding some ways that crowdsourced data may have unexpected and perhaps overlooked variance, bias, and low-consistency.

-\newthought{Before conducting our own experiments}, Chapters 2 and 3 present an in-depth look at crowdsourcing.
+\newthought{Before conducting our own experiments}, the next two chapters present an in-depth look at crowdsourcing.

-Chapter 2 presents a brief overview of crowdsourcing.
+_Introduction to Crowdsourcing_ presents a brief overview of crowdsourcing.
 One can consider this chapter the seed of what might be taught in the first two weeks of a course on crowdsourcing.

-Chapter 3 then presents an information-science typology of crowdsourcing, a necessity for appreciating the expansive area of crowdsourcing and this study's particular scoping.
+_A Typology of Crowdsourcing_ then presents an information-science typology of crowdsourcing, a necessity for appreciating the expansive area of crowdsourcing and this study's particular scoping.
 Both of these chapters are general, and literature reviews pertinent to the experiments in this study are reported in the relevant research chapters.

-\newthought{Chapter 4 applies a post-collection lens to crowdsourcing error}, looking to identify and promote high-quality contributions from strong contributors, while adjusting for poor work.
+\newthought{A post-collection lens is applied to crowdsourcing error} in _Interpreting Tasks for Objective Needs_, looking to identify and promote high-quality contributions from strong contributors, while adjusting for poor work.

 The chapter is largely analytical, hoping to understand what we can infer from crowd behaviors about the strength of their contributions and evaluating strategies for better paid crowdsourcing.
 By taking this approach, this chapter seeds some the expected outcomes driving later chapters.